deepakjois/luatexminimal/README.md

 ## _luatexminimal_ – a minimal environment for LuaTeX

 A minimal installation of LuaTeX could be useful for experimentation and learning.
-Therefore, this repo provides a tree for a barebones LuaTeX installation that can compile basic text documents into PDF.
-You should be able to drop in a LuaTeX binary compiled from source into the root of the tree, set some environment variables (see below), and start compiling simple plain TeX documents.
+Therefore, this repo provides a tree for a barebones LuaTeX installation that can compile simple plain TeX documents into PDF.
+You should be able to drop in a LuaTeX binary compiled from source into the root of the tree, set some environment variables (see below), and start using it.

 _luatexminimal_ is largely inspired from Graham Douglas’ [series of blog posts](http://www.readytext.co.uk/?cat=30), so a lot of credit must go to him.
 It is also highly recommended that you read through the posts before attempting to use this repo.